bluvec/gvpy/README.md

 **NOTES**
 * Gvpy only supports python3.
 * Gvpy is currently only tested in Linux systems.
-MacOSX and Windows supported will be added in the near future.
+The MacOSX and Windows supports will be added in the near future.
 * Gvpy is only tested with python >=3.6.
 * Gvpy is still under heavy development.
 Every API is subject to change before stable.